InjectiveLabs/injective-protocol-specification/derivatives/v1-specification.md

 /// @return The ordersInfo (array of the hash, status, and `takerAssetAmount` already filled for each order),
 /// fillableTakerAssetAmounts (array of amounts for each order's `takerAssetAmount` that is fillable given all on-chain state),
 /// and isValidSignature (array containing the validity of each provided signature).
-/// NOTE: Expects each of the orders to be of the same marketID, otherwise may return incorrect information function getOrderRelevantStates(LibOrder.Order[] memory orders, bytes[] memory signatures) public view
+/// NOTE: Expects each of the orders to be of the same marketID, otherwise may potentially return relevant states for orders of differing marketID's using a stale price function getOrderRelevantStates(LibOrder.Order[] memory orders, bytes[] memory signatures) public view